zakyikow/Immoly/README.md

 ## How It Worked

 1. **Data Collection**:
-   We scraped data from various real estate listing websites.
+   Scraped data from various real estate listing websites.

 2. **Data Cleaning and Organization**:
    - Utilized Python with libraries like Pandas for data cleaning and organization in Jupyter Notebooks.